-WFP cross-cutting priorities c-s: country-specific
+WFP cross-cutting priorities

-Cross-cutting priorities and indicators Baseline Target Means of verification Protection and accountability to affected populations Protection Percentage of beneficiaries reporting no safety concerns experienced as a result of their engagement in WFP programmes Country offices Percentage of beneficiaries who report they experienced no barriers to accessing food and nutrition assistance Country offices Percentage of beneficiaries who report being treated with respect as a result of their engagement in programmes Country offices Number of women, men, boys and girls with disabilities accessing food/cash-based transfers/commodity vouchers/capacity strengthening services Country offices WFP meets or exceeds UNDIS entity accountability framework standards concerning accessibility (QCPR) HQ UNDIS reporting Country Office score on meeting standards for the identification and documentation of conflict analysis and conflict sensitivity risks and the implementation of mitigation measures [NEW] Country Offices Accountability Percentage of beneficiaries reporting they were provided with accessible information about WFP programmes, including PSEA Country offices Percentage of WFP country offices and units meeting or exceeding United Nations Disability Inclusion Strategy (UNDIS) standards on consulting organizations of persons with disabilities (QCPR) HQ UNDIS reporting Percentage of country offices with a functioning community feedback mechanism Country offices Number of country offices with an action plan on community engagement Country offices Number of children and adults who have access to a safe and accessible channel to report sexual exploitation and abuse by humanitarian, development, protection and/or other personnel who provide assistance to affected populations (IOM, OHCHR, UNDP, UNDPO, UNFPA, UNHCR, UNICEF, UN-Women, OCHA) Country offices Percentage of WFP cooperating partners registered in the UN Partner Portal which have been assessed using the UN Implementing Partner PSEA Capacity Assessment UN Partner Portal
+Cross-cutting priorities and indicators Baseline Target Means of verification Protection and accountability to affected populations Protection Percentage of beneficiaries reporting no safety concerns experienced as a result of their engagement in WFP programmes Country offices Percentage of beneficiaries who report they experienced no barriers to accessing food and nutrition assistance Country offices Percentage of beneficiaries who report being treated with respect as a result of their engagement in programmes Country offices Number of women, men, boys and girls with disabilities accessing food/cash-based transfers/commodity vouchers/capacity strengthening services Country offices WFP meets or exceeds UNDIS entity accountability framework standards concerning accessibility (QCPR) HQ UNDIS reporting Accountability Percentage of beneficiaries reporting they were provided with accessible information about WFP programmes, including PSEA Country offices Percentage of WFP country offices and units meeting or exceeding United Nations Disability Inclusion Strategy (UNDIS) standards on consulting organizations of persons with disabilities (QCPR) HQ UNDIS reporting Percentage of country offices with a functioning community feedback mechanism Country offices Number of country offices with an action plan on community engagement Country offices Number of children and adults who have access to a safe and accessible channel to report sexual exploitation and abuse by humanitarian, development, protection and/or other personnel who provide assistance to affected populations (IOM, OHCHR, UNDP, UNDPO, UNFPA, UNHCR, UNICEF, UN-Women, OCHA) Country offices Percentage of WFP cooperating partners registered in the UN Partner Portal which have been assessed using the UN Implementing Partner PSEA Capacity Assessment UN Partner Portal

-Gender equality and women's empowerment 12 Baseline Target Means of verification Percentage of households where women, men, or both women and men make decisions on the use of food/cash/vouchers, disaggregated by transfer modality Country offices Percentage of food assistance decision making entity members who are women Country offices Type of transfer (food, cash, voucher, no compensation) received by participants in WFP activities, disaggregated by sex, age and type of activity Country offices Proportion of women and men in WFP food assistance decision-making entities who report meaningful participation [NEW] Country offices Proportion of women and men reporting economic empowerment [NEW] Country offices Proportion of country strategic plan (CSP) activities contributing systematically to advance gender equality in the context of food security and nutrition [NEW] Country offices Environmental sustainability Baseline 13 Target Means of verification Proportion of field-level agreements (FLAs)/memorandums of understanding (MOUs)/construction contracts (CCs) for CSP activities screened for environmental and social risks 14 100% WFP database Publicly available annual report on WFP's efforts to reduce their climate and environmental footprint (QCPR) 15 WFP database Percentage of WFP offices implementing environmental management systems 16 8% WFP database
+Gender equality and women's empowerment 11 Baseline Target Means of verification Percentage of households where women, men, or both women and men make decisions on the use of food/cash/vouchers, disaggregated by transfer modality Country offices Percentage of food assistance decision making entity members who are women Country offices Type of transfer (food, cash, voucher, no compensation) received by participants in WFP activities, disaggregated by sex, age and type of activity.
+Country offices Environmental sustainability Baseline 12 Target Means of verification Proportion of field-level agreements (FLAs)/memorandums of understanding (MOUs)/construction contracts (CCs) for CSP activities screened for environmental and social risks 13 100% WFP database Publicly available annual report on WFP's efforts to reduce their climate and environmental footprint (QCPR) 14 WFP database Percentage of WFP offices implementing environmental management systems 15 8% WFP database Nutrition integration Baseline Target Means of verification Percentage of people supported by WFP operations and services who are able to meet their nutritional needs through an effective combination of fortified food, specialized nutritious products and actions to support diet diversification Country offices Percentage of WFP beneficiaries who benefit from a nutrition-sensitive programme component Country offices

-12 The indicators for gender equality and women's empowerment will be revised pending approval of the new gender policy in early 2022.
+11 The indicators for gender equality and women's empowerment will be revised pending approval of the new gender policy in early 2022.

-$^{^{13}}$ The reported baselines refer to 2020 and will be revised as soon as 2021 data are finalized.
+12 The reported baselines refer to 2020 and will be revised as soon as 2021 data are finalized.

-14 They are a collection of commitments and minimum standards enshrined in existing WFP policies, directives, and guidelines, as well as commitments and minimum standards enshrined in relevant international law.
+13 They are a collection of commitments and minimum standards enshrined in existing WFP policies, directives, and guidelines, as well as commitments and minimum standards enshrined in relevant international law.
 The FLAs, MoUs and CCs will be screened against the following 8 standards: Natural Resources, Biodiversity and Ecosystems, Resource Efficiency and Waste and Pollution Management, Climate Change, Protection and Human Rights, Gender Equality, Community Health, Safety, Security, and Conflict Sensitivity, Accountability to Affected Populations.